 In 2012, Tim joined the independent school sector as the Chief Development Officer at Newton Country Day School of the Sacred Heart where he built a development team and led a successful $10 million campaign for the construction of a new wellness center.
 In 2014, Tim was named Vice President at Ursuline Academy where he oversaw advancement initiatives that, for the first time, eclipsed $1 million in annual support and secured over $9 million for a new athletic & convocation center while also serving as a senior advisor to the President on matters of finance, enrollment, personnel, and community relations.

 Active in CASE, Tim has served on the District I Board of Directors, two years as District Chair, and on the CASE Commission of Philanthropy.
 In 2016, Tim was recognized by his peers in District I with the Carol and Stephen Hebert Award for outstanding contributions to CASE District I. Tim has also served on the Board of Trustees of Ursuline Academy and the Board of Directors of the Dedham Community Association.
 He currently serves on the Parent’s Executive Committee at Colby College.

-Since joining Washburn & McGoldrick, Tim has provided philanthropic counsel and conducted feasibility studies and program assessments for a variety of clients including St. Francis College, Mount Holyoke College, the University of New Hampshire, Stonehill College, the University of Virginia Alumni Association, Notre Dame Academy, and the Kingswood Oxford School.
+Since joining Washburn & McGoldrick, Tim has provided philanthropic counsel and conducted feasibility studies and program assessments for a variety of clients including St. Francis College, Mount Holyoke College, the University of New Hampshire, Stonehill College, the University of Virginia Alumni Association, Notre Dame Academy, Kingswood Oxford School, and Fairfield College Preparatory High School.

 Tim holds a bachelor’s degree in history from Stonehill College and a master’s degree in education from the University of Hartford.